dipdup-io/dipdup/docs/getting-started/installation.md

 python -c "$(curl -sSL https://dipdup.io/install.py)"
 ```

-This script uses pipx under the hood to install `dipdup` and `datamodel-codegen` as a CLI tools.
-Then you can use any package manager of your choice to manage versions of DipDup and other the dependencies of your project.
+This script uses pipx under the hood to install `dipdup` and `datamodel-codegen` as CLI tools.
+Then you can use any package manager of your choice to manage versions of DipDup and other project dependencies.

 ### Manually

-Currently, we mostly use [Poetry](https://python-poetry.org) for dependency management in DipDup.
+Currently, we mainly use [Poetry](https://python-poetry.org)](<https://python-poetry.org>) for dependency management in DipDup.
 If you prefer hatch, pdb, piptools or others — use them instead.
 Below are some snippets to get you started.

 ```shell
 # Create a new project directory